Adjusting basic channel settings

 Select Use same format as input file to ensure that all input file types that Color Factory can write are preserved in their original formats.
 If an input file type arrives that Color Factory can only read but not write, the file will be processed according to the output format selected in the drop-down list.

-Note that if you choose JPEG Copy as output format, any Progressive JPEG input file will be converted to regular JPEG in the output folder.
+Note: If you choose JPEG Copy as the output format, any Progressive JPEG input file will be converted to regular JPEG in the output folder.

 Additional information about some of the available file formats

 TIFF – The regular, 8-bit TIFF format, like the PSD format, supports transparency layers.